chrthomsen/pygrametl/docs/examples/dimensions.rst

 amount of database communication needed for :meth:`.TypeOneSlowlyChangingDimension.scdensure` in an effort to increase its throughput.
-The class requires a sequence of attributes for lookup :attr:`.lookupatts`, as well as a sequence of type 1 attributes :attr:`.type1atts`, defaults to all attributes minus lookupatts, which are the slowly changing attributes in the dimension and these two sequences of attributes need to be disjoint.
+The class requires a sequence of attributes for lookup :attr:`.lookupatts`, as well as a sequence of type 1 slowly changing attributes :attr:`.type1atts`.
+If not given will :attr:`.type1atts` default to all attributes minus :attr:`.lookupatts`, as these two sequences of attributes need to be disjoint.
 Caching is used to increase the performance of lookups, which assumes that the database does not change or add any attribute values that are cached.
 For example, a DEFAULT value in the database or automatic type coercion can break this assumption.

 .. code-block:: python